Nobel Peace Prize 2009

 The Nobel Peace Prize Concert will be held tomorrow, December 11th, in the Oslo Spektrum.
 Crown Prince Haakon and Crown Princess Mette-Marit will attend the concert, Will Smith and Jada Pinkett Smith will host this year’s Nobel Peace Prize Concert.

-You can find a thread here.Filed under Norwegian Royals
+You can find a thread here.Filed under Norway

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Harald V, Michelle Obama, Nobel Prize, President Obama, Queen Sonja.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Harald V of Norway, Michelle Obama, Nobel Prize, President Obama of the United States, Queen Sonja of Norway.